alofeoluwafemi/Launch-An-Ec2-Instance-With-CentOS-LAMP/README.md

 *NB:* The php.ini file reside at /etc/php.ini, its save to back it up before editing the file

+`//Step 3 is optional and not neccessary at all`
 3. #Create an AMI from an Amazon EC2 Instance

 - Right click on instance, click create image -> create